Divine1/apachetika/README.md

 ### About Apache Tika

 [Apache Tika](https://tika.apache.org/) is used for extracting data from pdf, images, audio files.
-The usecases covered by Apache Tika is vast and i understand it is powerful on reading some of its documentation
+The usecases covered by Apache Tika is vast and on reading some of its documentation i understand it is quite powerful.

 The extracted data will be in unstructured format and it can be  converting to string.